Salomon Boss Binding Review And Buying Advice

 Salomon Boss 2014 - 2013 Review by The Good Ride

-The Salomon Boss is a another binding that has a similar set up to the all mountain style of the Cypher but has a much softer beginner flex.
+The Salomon Boss is another binding that has a similar set up to the all mountain style of the Cypher but has a much softer beginner flex.

 Flex: Borderline medium flex.